 Format / Spreads

 Each reading is a little bit different.
 I work untimed (usually the sessions last about 1-1.5 hours) and I start with a discussion.
 Based on where you are and what you desire to gather from the reading, I'll choose a spread or offer you some options.
 Some readings will contain multiple spreads, some will just contain one.
-I will always seek collaborative energy with you when deciding which spreads to do, and when the reading is complete.
+I seek collaborative energy with you when deciding which spreads to use, and when the reading is complete.
 Sometimes less information actually provides a much clearer and potent message.
 Other times, the material coming up will be intricate and detailed, with lots of follow-up questions.

 Structuring our Questions

-I follow the school of thought* that Tarot is a way to process what we feel happening in our present but aren't one hundred percent sure how to weild.
+I follow the school of thought (*see more info below about sources and teachers) that Tarot is a way to process what we feel happening in our present but aren't one hundred percent sure how to weild.
 I don't work with the cards for their predictive powers... though sometimes they can feel "predictive" when we make effective contact with our whole self (especially the unconscious/intuition) and any guiding energies or entities that are around us.
 Tarot can help us isolate and select from the options and pathways that are clamouring for our attention; it can help us organize and name sensations we are feeling; it can help us develop better relationship to the parts of life (or the parts of us) that we fear or desire to avoid, or help us flesh out parts of our identity that are trying very hard to grow.
 The way we pose the questions, can really impact the tone, depth, and clarity of the answers we get.

 If you don't have a specific question - that's fine!
 In that case, I usually start with a single-card pull to let us know what realm we'll be working in.
 From that first card, we'll be able to build follow up questions and choose the appropriate spread.